-Raise your upper body and keep your head down.
+Raise your upper body and try and keep your head level.

-If your upper body is up, you will get strong edging.
+Keep your upper body upright, then you will get strong edging.

 This exercise uses more physical strength than you think, but it also develops the muscle strength needed for carving turns.